pros and cons of employee monitoring

 Video surveillance solutions

 Video surveillance is common in workplaces and is usually used for security purposes.
-In most cases, the risk management team utilizes footage to ensure there is no theft, sabotage, or violence taking place.
+In most cases, the risk management team utilizes footage to ensure no theft, sabotage, or violence occurs.

-While video surveillance is extremely common, make sure to read up on the laws in your area.
-For instance, numerous U.S. states require proper signage for legal video surveillance.
+While video surveillance is widespread, read up on the laws in your area to check what is allowed.
+For instance, numerous US states require proper signage for legal video surveillance.

 Pros of employee monitoring

-Employee monitoring can be advantageous for both employees and employers.
+Employee monitoring can benefit both employees and employers.
 Managers can use employee monitoring software to:

 • Upgrade workflows